manncyam/puzzler/README.md

 ### Step 5

-Gameplay design
+####Gameplay design
-There is some problem related to GVR audio.
-Resonance needs to be used to replace GVR audio.
+There is some problems related to GVR audio.
+GVR audio needs to be replaced by Resonance to get the audio to work on ios device.
-Here is the link to fix the problem.
+Here is the [link](https://resonance-audio.github.io/resonance-audio/develop/unity/getting-started) to fix the problem.

 Users agrees that the feedback and feedforward are helpful in the gameplay.